 North Carolina achieved a dubious honor earlier this year.
-Two Harvard professors named the state an example of what America in the post-Trump era in America may look like — a place of politics without guardrails.
+Two Harvard professors named the state an example of what America in the post-Trump era may look like — a place of politics without guardrails.

 In a book titled “How Democracies Die,” Steven Levitsky and Daniel Ziblatt examine how democracies unravel and point out that in the 21st century they rarely end in swift bloody coups.
 More often they die slowly at the hands of autocratic elected leaders determined to retain power.